Skip to Main Content

 File Format

-Each .stl file submitted must have only one design with no other objects.
-If you need duplicates, please mention it separately while requesting.
-Some designs may not be printed as we use consumer grade FDM/FFF style 3D printers which cannot accommodate smaller details or will print too many supports to make it viable to print reliably.
-We will not print any single request that takes more than 24 hours unless a good reason is given as the risk of failure during print increases exponentially.
-We will not design objects for patrons but can offer advice.
-We can but will not print a box.
+Some designs may not be printed as we use consumer-grade FDM/FFF style 3D printers, which cannot accommodate more minor details or will print too many supports to make it viable to print reliably.
+We will not print any request that takes more than 24 hours unless a suitable reason is given, as the risk of failure during print increases exponentially.
+We will not design objects for patrons but can offer advice and help in designing models.
+We can but will not print a box, organizers, nor any other prints that serve are a simple shape with a large volume as it is an inefficient way to use additive manufacturing.

 Dimensions